khoatran02/WebSocket_Lip-syncing/README.md

 * pads (list of int): Padding around the detected face [top, bottom, left, right].
 * img_size (int): The size to which the cropped face is resized before being fed into Wav2Lip (e.g., 96 for 96x96).
 * batch_size (int): Batch size for Wav2Lip inference.
-* no_segmentation (bool): Set to true to disable face segmentation (if the model is available and code enabled).
-* no_sr (bool): Set to true to disable super-resolution (if the model is available and code enabled).

 ### Output Format
 Successful Response: